GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer-helm.md

 visible to the end users.
 As an example, let's assume your staging repo is `gcr.io/your-company/wordpress`.

-For each solution, there are always __at least__ one deployer image and one primary application image.
-These two have predefined names:
+For each solution, there is always one deployer image with the predefined name `deployer`.
+There is usually a primary application image named `wordpress` in this case.
-`deployer` and `wordpress`.
 For this example, let's say your application uses an additional image called `mariadb`.

 Each track of your application is associated with a track tag, which should be the same name.
 If you don't know what a track is, see the